 1. Home

-AISP-GEDOC MG, PA, RJ reading time 2 min read
+Location MG, PA, RJ Reading time 2 min of reading

 Written by Roberta Souza

-Mineradora Vale has 138 job opportunities for Minas Gerais, Pará, Rio de Janeiro, Maranhão and other states
+Vale Mining Company Has 138 Job Opportunities for Minas Gerais, Pará, Rio de Janeiro, Maranhão, and Other States

-Vale has 138 job vacancies open on February 10th.
-The mining company hires electricians, technicians, engineers, specialists, analysts and other professionals for Minas Gerais, Pará, Rio de Janeiro and other states.
+Vale has 138 job openings available on this February 10.
+The mining company is hiring electricians, technicians, engineers, specialists, analysts, and other professionals for Minas Gerais, Pará, Rio de Janeiro, and other states.
 For some roles, no experience is required.

 Vale is the second largest mining company in the world.
-Headquartered in Brazil and operating in around 30 countries, the company employs approximately 200 people, including in-house and outsourced professionals.
+Headquartered in Brazil and operating in about 30 countries, the company employs approximately 200,000 people, including its own and outsourced professionals.

-The company is the world's largest producer of iron ore and the second largest producer of nickel.
-The company produces copper, coal, manganese, ferroalloys, fertilizers, cobalt and platinum group metals.
-It also operates in the Logistics, Steel, Energy and Fertilizers sector.
+The company is the largest producer of iron ore in the world and the second largest producer of nickel.
+The company produces copper, coal, manganese, ferroalloys, fertilizers, cobalt, and platinum group metals.
+It also operates in the Logistics, Steel, Energy, and Fertilizers sectors.

 • Electrician